What’s new?

 New in October 2025

-A brand new page the Alan Ford Memoirs has been added to the People menu.
+A brand new page, the Alan Ford Memoirs, has been added to the People menu.
 This provides a link to a 15-page reminiscence of Alan Ford’s early years in Wreningham, which he wrote in the 1980s.
 Arriving as a small boy in Wreningham school in 1932, his detailed memoirs describe the many village residents he got to know during his early years, where they lived and how they earned their livings.
 Mapping is provided to help place everyone mentioned.

 New in August 2025